 In Bangkok – be careful, people everywhere try to screw you over, but learning your way around it is part of the experience!
 For example, if someone in a police’s uniform starts chatting to you and telling you the attraction you want to see is shut and that they can refer you to a tuk-tuk driver to take you elsewhere… he’s full of shit!
 Plan ahead and know what you want to do, when it’s open and how to get there.

 Bargain everything and everywhere, hotel rooms, tours, clothes, touristy trinkets, pretty much everything except food.
-You’re going to have an amazing time, let me know what else you would like to know… I could go on forever!posted almost 4 years ago
+You’re going to have an amazing time, let me know what else you would like to know… I could go on forever!posted about 4 years ago

 I went to Bangkok in June and I loved it!